Order Proposals

 Ideal Stock

+Shelf Planner uses a so called 'Ideal Stock' to calculate the best order proposal for each SKU.
 The Ideal Stock is calculated by the Shelf Planner engine and is based on:

-- incoming stock
+- Incoming stock

-- current stock
+- Current stock

 Every night, your sales forecast is updated.
 This ensures you always have the latest picture of each product's performance and trends.
+Based on the Weeks of Stock (the amount of weeks of sales you want to keep in stock) and the lead time from your different suppliers, we can calculate the best re-order point.

 Current Stock